-- Encourage your child or children to lower their voices when playing around dogs.
+- Encourage your child to lower their voice when playing around dogs.

 - Keep dogs and kids separated at snack time or during meals.

-- Help your child learn to respect the dog’s quiet time: when the dog retreats to his crate, the child should leave him alone.
-Likewise, help her understand it’s appropriate to play with the dog only when the dog wants to play.
+- Help your child learn to respect the dog’s quiet time; when the dog retreats to their crate, it’s time to leave the dog alone.

-- Discourage your child from putting her face close to the dog’s, and from holding the dog’s gaze with direct frontal eye contact.
-Teach her instead to look at the dog, and then away, look at the dog, and then away: this communicates to the dog that the child is not a threat.
+- Discourage kids from putting their face close to the dog’s, and from holding the dog’s gaze with direct frontal eye contact—dogs can interpret this as a threat.

-- Teach your child never to approach the dog from behind.
+- Teach kids never to approach the dog from behind.

 - If the dog is on the sofa or chair and refuses to budge, help your child understand never to push or tug the dog out of the way, but to seek your help instead.